Cases Tried In:

 Punitive damages are different from the prior types of damages, both of which are compensatory damages.
 Punitive damages do not compensate for a loss by the injured party.
 These damages are awarded by a court based on the actions of the at-fault party.
 If the at-fault party acted with egregious negligence or purposefully caused the harm, then the court may award the injured party punitive damages.
 The point of these damages is to punish the at-fault party for their actions and try to prevent similar actions in the future.

-Truck Accident Lawyer FAQs
+Fairfax Truck Accident FAQs

-Q: How Much Are Most Truck Accident Settlements?
+How Much Are Most Truck Accident Settlements?

-A: How much most truck accident settlements are does not help an individual determine the value of their own claim.
-Each claim’s value relies entirely on the specific damages sustained in an accident.
+How much most truck accident settlements are does not help an individual determine the value of their own claim.
+Each claim's value relies entirely on the specific damages sustained in an accident.
 If you were injured in a truck accident that was not your fault, you could be entitled to any of the following damages:

 • Economic damages, including medical costs, lost income, and property damage